breadcrumbs--red-border

 This is an afterhours clinic for men who have sex with men and do not have STI symptoms.

-We run this clinic on the first Tuesday of the month from 4.30pm - 7pm.
+We run this clinic on the first Tuesday of the month between 4:30pm and 7pm.

 Strip clinic

-This clinic offers convenient and free testing for STI and blood borne viruses for LGBTIQA+ community members, as well as prescriptions for PREP (HIV pre-exposure prophylaxis).
+This clinic offers convenient and free testing for STI and blood borne viruses for LGBTIQ+ community members, as well as prescriptions for PREP (HIV pre-exposure prophylaxis).

-We run this clinic in partnership with Meridian (formerly AIDS Action Council) and Capital Health Network on a Monday evening each month from 4.30pm to 7pm.
+We run this clinic in partnership with Meridian (formerly AIDS Action Council) on a Monday evening each month between 4:30pm and 7pm.

 Call us or Meridian to find out the next clinic date and to book an appointment at this clinic.